 Communicating without words

 Communication is so much more than just using words.
 While children start to use their first words around 12 months of age, there is lots of communication occurring well before their first birthday!
-Before children start to use words to communicate, they will use different behaviours to get their messages across.
-These behaviours are called interaction skills.
+Before children start to use words to communicate, they will use different behaviours, called interaction skills, to get their messages across.

 What are interaction skills?